igorski/efflux-tracker/README.md

 ## Roadmap

-Efflux is considered complete, though every now and then new features are added.
+Efflux is considered complete, but incrementally rises in major/minor versions by adding new features every now and then.

-Future considerations for the code are migrating the Vue 2 code to Vue 3.
-To facilitate this, first the Vuex modules must be migrated to Pinia.
-There is no rush as Vue 2 is more than performant enough.
+Another consideration for the codebase is migrating from Vue 2 to Vue 3 (to facilitate this, first the Vuex modules must be migrated to Pinia).
+For the time being the focus is on new features rather than this migration as the end user doesn't care about these things, yo.